nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [pos/POSITION] [id/EMPLOYEE_ID] [p/PHONE_NUMBER] [e/EMAIL] [s/SALARY] [d/DEPARTMENT]...`

 * Edits the employee at the specified `INDEX`.
 The index refers to the index number shown in the displayed employee list.
-* The index must be a **positive integer less than or equals to** the number of employees shown in the displayed employee list 1, 2, 3, …​
+* The `INDEX` must be a **positive integer less than or equals to** the number of employees shown in the displayed employee list 1, 2, 3, …​
 * **At least one** of the optional fields must be provided.
 * Existing values will be updated to the input values.